msantos/srly/README.md

         Types   FD = resource()

+        Explicitly close a serial device.

-        Closes the serial device.
-NOTE: If the process holding open the serial device exits, the file descriptor associated with the device will automatically be closed.
+        The device is automatically closed if the process holding open the serial device exits.

     serctl:read(FD, Size) -> {ok, Data} | {error, posix()}